 2010 Population distribution in the United States and Puerto Rico.

 As difficult as it is to define rural areas, it is also difficult to make generalizations about the characteristics of rural populations in the United States.
 Sometimes, there is more variation between rural areas in different regions of the country than between rural and urban areas in the same region.
 Looking at census data from across the United States, a greater proportion of the rural population is older than 65 and white, fewer have graduated from college, and there is a lower mean household income as well as a higher poverty rate.
-In terms of health-related measures, there is no significant difference in health insurance coverage between rural and urban areas, although ...
+In terms of health-related measures, there is no significant difference in health insurance coverage between rural and urban areas, although this ...